VassilisPallas/mongoose-fuzzy-searching/.github/pull_request_template.md

 Review process

-- [ ] The title is in present tense and includes the JIRA ticket number
+- [ ] The title is in present tense and includes the issue number
 - [ ] I've used [conventional commits](https://www.conventionalcommits.org/)